Olomouc: Transport

 Public transport in Olomouc is provided by trams and buses.

 The first train arrived in Olomouc on 17 October 1841 from Vienna.
 In 1845, the first omnibuses connected the railway station and the centre of Olomouc.
 In 1899, omnibuses were replaced with trams.

 The main railway station in Olomouc (Olomouc hlavní nádraží) is an important railway junction.
 The city is connected with Prague, Ostrava, Brno, Zlín and Břeclav.
 Passenger trains of all categories operated by České dráhy, RegioJet and LEO Express make stops there.

 The D35 motorway goes along the southern and western municipal border.
 The D46 motorway splits from it and connects Olomouc with Prostějov.

 Culture

 The city is the home of the Moravian Theatre Olomouc (Moravské divadlo) and the Moravian Philharmonic (Moravská filharmonie Olomouc).
-In 2023 it was decided, they will be merged in one institution.
+In 2023 it was decided for them to be merged into a single institution.
 Olomouc is also the centre of the ethnographic region of Haná.
-As a student city with 2nd oldest university in town, Olomouc offers many cultural events and festivals: Academia Film Olomouc, Festival of Animated Film (PAF), Divadelní Flora and many others.
+As a student city with the second oldest university in the country, Olomouc hosts many cultural events and festivals: Academia Film Olomouc, Festival of Animated Film (PAF), Divadelní Flora and many others.
 There are several theatre venues (including Divadlo na cucky, Divadlo Tramtarie or Divadlo K3).
 Cinema is represented by a single screen Kino Metropol (opened in 1933) and three multiplexes.